BAJAJ FINSERV DIRECT LIMITED

 Conclusion

 Trading Nifty 50 F&O stocks offers both opportunity and complexity.
-With the right mix of knowledge, strategy, and discipline, you can use futures and options not just for speculative gains, but also for risk management and portfolio protection.
+With the right mix of knowledge, strategy, and discipline, futures and options may be used for both speculative and hedging purposes..
 Always understand the mechanics and margin implications before entering any position, and regularly review market sentiment through tools like option chains, OI data, and technical indicators to make informed decisions.

 Disclaimer